-- 5.1.1 All organizational employees must be familiar with the Conflict of Interest Policy and must complete a Disclosure of Conflict of Interest Form(s) (if applicable) at the time of hire and annually thereafter, or as per organizational policy; - 5.1.2 Prior to engaging in any of the professional activities listed in the Conflict of Interest Policy, employees must seek the approval of the appropriate Organizational Official to ensure that no conflict exists in doing so; - 5.1.3 REB members shall be apprised of the organizational structure with emphasis placed on the independent nature of the relationship between the REB and the organization.
-The actions of the REB members relating to their responsibilities to protect human research participants shall not be measured or evaluated in terms of organizational or financial goals; - 5.1.4 REB meetings are closed to employees of the organization unless they are REB members, REB Office Personnel, permitted as observers, or invited by the REB to provide information, and only after signed confidentiality agreements are in place; - 5.1.5 Organizational senior administrators shall not serve as REB members nor observe REB meetings when their presence may influence REB deliberations.
+- 5.1.1 All University employees must be familiar Policy GP 37 (Conflict of Interest and Conflict of Commitment) and must complete a disclosure form at the time of hire and annually thereafter, or as per University Policy GP 37; - 5.1.2 Prior to engaging in any of the professional activities listed in the Conflict of Interest Policy, employees must seek the approval of the appropriate Organizational Official to ensure that no conflict exists in doing so; - 5.1.3 REB members shall be apprised of the University structure with emphasis placed on the independent nature of the relationship between the REB and the University.
+The actions of the REB members relating to their responsibilities to protect human participants shall not be measured or evaluated in terms of University or financial goals; - 5.1.4 REB meetings are closed to employees of the University unless they are REB members, Research Ethics staff, permitted as observers, or invited by the REB to provide information, and only after signed confidentiality agreements are in place; - 5.1.5 University senior administrators shall not serve as REB members nor observe REB meetings when their presence may influence REB deliberations.